 Despite how terrifying this narrow passageway might be, it is completely passable.
 My son, who was about 6 the time, made the hike and even crossed the causeway with his cousin who was about 8 at the time.
 It really is mind over matter if you decide to cross—just don't look down.

 You should be aware that afternoon thunderstorms are common here in summer.
-Do not cross the Causeway during a storm or high winds.
+Do not cross the Devil's Causeway during a storm or high winds.
 There is ample room to cross, but it feels much more narrow when you are standing there, looking down hundreds of feet into the valley below.
 Standing there at the top of the world, looking down at the Valley and across at the endless mountains in the wilderness area, I realized how very small I am in this incredible world in which we live.
 These experiences are why I travel and continue to explore the unknown.
-Click here to read about more of my top travel experiences.
+For more travel inspiration, read about more of my top travel experiences.
+And, for more information on exploring Colorado, see what our Wander writers have to say.